 Colossians 2:13 And you, who were dead in your trespasses and the uncircumcision of your flesh, God made alive together with him, having forgiven us all our trespasses,

 Colossians 2:13 states that ‘we were dead in our trespasses/sins’.
 Paul said it is ‘our’ trespasses/sins that caused ‘our’ death.
-The evidence or proof of our being dead was our trespasses, but through the Messiah those trespasses/sins have been forgiven.
+The core evidence or proof of our being dead was our trespasses, however through the Messiah those trespasses/sins have been forgiven.

 Then in verse 14, ‘which is the same sentence’, Paul repeated this thought process by using metaphor and analogy to show how the EVIDENCE against us, our trespasses/sins, were forgiven.

 1813Blotting-out the 5498handwriting of 1378ordinances that was 2596against us, which was 5227contrary to us, and 142took it out of the 3319way(middle), 4338nailing it to his cross | Colossians 2:14 (KJV)

 Metaphor and analogy; Paul loved to use them… what is a ‘Metaphor‘ and what is an ‘Analogy‘?
 Here is what Webster says ~

 Metaphor: a short similitude; a similitude reduced to a single word; or a word expressing similitude without the signs of comparison.

 Analogy: an agreement or likeness between things in some circumstances or effects, when the things are otherwise entirely different.